Frequently Asked Questions

 No – polymer clay is self-coloured and can be mixed and blended to any shade, just like paint.
 I prefer the depth of finish you can get when using self-coloured clay.

 I also use millefiori techniques to create patterned effects (eg for the Snails) - polymer clay is truly the most amazing and versatile material I've ever used, and I love experimenting to find out what I can do with it.
-I've just got lots to learn!
+I've still got lots to learn!

 Going right back to my childhood, I've always enjoyed sculpting, playing with Plasticine, air-drying clay, etc. I first came across polymer clay in 2000, and I made the wedding favours and cake toppers for my own wedding (30 wee creatures and a pair of wedding bears!)
 I didn't touch polymer clay again until 2009 when I gave up my job as a lawyer, and I found a few blocks of clay left over from the wedding.
 I thought I'd have another go and see what happened.
 The rest, as they say, is history ;)